 5 Credits Students study and practice essential elements of safe and efficient flat-water travel.
-The course focuses on the open canoe: strokes, teamwork, portage techniques, risk recognition and management, trip planning, and leadership in a series of single and multi-day trips.
+The course focuses on the open canoe: strokes, teamwork, portage techniques, risk recognition and management, trip planning, and leadership in a series of single and multiday trips.

-Connections Discipline: Experiential Prerequisites: OED 221, OED 276 and 2 of the following Wellness Workshops:SLC 0108, SLC 0109, and/or SLC 0112 Corequisites: OED 237, OED 326, and OED 381
+Prerequisites: OED 107, OED 221, and OED 276 Corequisites: OED 237, OED 326, and OED 381